 35.3.2.1.4 Conduct additional meetings upon Notice given by any Party, provided that the Notice specifies the reason(s) for requesting the meeting;

-35.3.2.1.5 Conduct dispute resolution in accordance with Article Fourteen of this Agreement;

-35.3.2.1.6 Initiate process reviews at the request of any Party for activities undertaken in the performance of this Agreement;
+35.3.2.1.5 Initiate process reviews at the request of any Party for activities undertaken in the performance of this Agreement; and

-35.3.2.1.7 Continue the process to define a congestion management process mutually agreed upon by NYISO and PJM; and

-35.3.2.1.
-In its discretion, take other actions, including the establishment of subcommittees and/or task forces, to address any issues that the Coordination Committee deems necessary in the implementation of this Agreement.
+35.3.2.1.6 In its discretion, take other actions, including the establishment of subcommittees and/or task forces, to address any issues that the Coordination Committee deems necessary consistent with this Agreement.

-35.3.2.2 Coordination Committee Representatives.
+35.3.2.2 Coordination Committee Representatives

 Within 30 days of the Effective Date, each Party shall designate a primary and alternate representative to the Coordination Committee and shall inform the other Parties of its designated representatives by Notice.
 A Party may change its designated Coordination Committee representatives at any time, provided that timely Notice is given to the other Parties.
 Each designated Coordination Committee representative shall have the authority to make decisions on issues that arise during the performance of this Agreement.
 The costs and expenses associated with each Party’s designated Coordination Committee representatives shall be the responsibility of the designating Party.

-35.3.2.3 Limitations Upon Authority of Coordination Committee.
+35.3.2.3 Limitations Upon Authority of Coordination Committee

 The Coordination Committee is not authorized to modify or amend any of the terms of this Agreement.
 The Coordination Committee is also not authorized to excuse any obligations under this Agreement or waive any rights pertaining to this Agreement.
 The Coordination Committee has no authority to commit either Party to any expenditure that is beyond those expenses described in this Agreement.
-35.3.2.4 Subject to the limitations on its authority as described in Section 35.3.2.3 of this Agreement, the Coordination Committee has the responsibility and authority to take action on all aspects of this Agreement, including, but not limited to the following:

-35.3.2.4.1 Amending, adding or canceling Schedules, or Operating Instructions and providing written notice in accordance with Section 35.19.21 of this Agreement;

-35.3.2.4.2 Assessment of non-compliance with this Agreement and, subject to Section 35.14 of this Agreement, the taking of appropriate action in respect thereto;

-35.3.2.4.3 Documentation of decisions related to the initial resolution of Disputes as set out in Section 35.14 of this Agreement, or in cases of unresolved Disputes, the circumstances relevant to the Dispute in question as contemplated by the requirements of Section 35.14 of this Agreement; and

-35.3.2.4.4 Preparation, documentation, retention and distribution of Coordination Committee meeting minutes and agendas.

-35.3.3 Ongoing Review and Revisions.
+35.3.3 Ongoing Review and Revisions